-During the 2007-08 interim, as rules were scheduled for review, each adopting agency was requested to provide the committee with written information in this format:
+During the 2011-12 interim, as rules were scheduled for review, each adopting agency was requested to provide the committee with written information in this format:

-- 1. Whether the rules resulted from statutory changes made by the Legislative Assembly. - Whether the rules are related to any federal statute or regulation.
-If so, please indicate whether the rules are mandated by federal law or explain any options your agency had in adopting the rules. - A description of the rulemaking procedure followed in adopting the rules, e.g., the type of public notice given and the extent of public hearings held on the rules. - 4.
+- 1. Whether the rules resulted from statutory changes made by the Legislative Assembly. - 2.
+Whether the rules are related to any federal statute or regulation.
+If so, please indicate whether the rules are mandated by federal law or explain any options your agency had in adopting the rules. - 3.
+A description of the rulemaking procedure followed in adopting the rules, e.g., the type of public notice given and the extent of public hearings held on the rules. - 4.
 Whether any person has presented a written or oral concern, objection, or complaint for agency consideration with regard to these rules.
 If so, describe the concern, objection, or complaint and the response of the agency, including any change made in the rules to address the concern, objection, or complaint.
-Please summarize the comments of any person who offered comments at the public hearings on these rules. - The approximate cost of giving public notice and holding any hearing on the rules and the approximate cost (not including staff time) of developing and adopting the rules. - 6.
+Please summarize the comments of any person who offered comments at the public hearings on these rules. - 5.
+The approximate cost of giving public notice and holding any hearing on the rules and the approximate cost (not including staff time) of developing and adopting the rules. - 6.
 An explanation of the subject matter of the rules and the reasons for adopting those rules. - Whether a regulatory analysis was required by NDCC Section 28-32-08 and whether that regulatory analysis was issued.
-Please provide a copy. - Whether a regulatory analysis or economic impact statement of impact on small entities was required by NDCC Section 28-32-08.1 and whether that regulatory analysis or impact statement was issued.
-Please provide copies. - Whether a constitutional takings assessment was prepared as required by NDCC Section 28-32-09.
-Please provide a copy if one was prepared. - 10.
+Please provide a copy. - 8.
+Whether a regulatory analysis or economic impact statement of impact on small entities was required by NDCC Section 28-32-08.1 and whether that regulatory analysis or impact statement was issued.
+Please provide copies. - 9.
+Whether these rules have a fiscal effect on state revenues and expenditures, including any effect on funds controlled by your agency.
+If so, please provide copies of a fiscal note. - 10.
+Whether a constitutional takings assessment was prepared as required by NDCC Section 28-32-09.
+Please provide a copy if one was prepared. - 11.
 If these rules were adopted as emergency (interim final) rules under NDCC Section 28-32-03, provide the statutory grounds from that section for declaring the rules to be an emergency and the facts that support that declaration and provide a copy of the Governor's approval of the emergency status of the rules.